Nesousx/masoopy-web/content/posts/2021-02-12-HTB-NetMon.md

 ![NetMon User Flag](/images/2021/02/NetMon_user_flag.png)

-Now, I am guessing that the most relevant folder will be `/Program Files (x86)/PRTG Network Monitor` in which we might find usefull info such as installation logs, and maybe even credentials if we are super lucky.
+Now, I am guessing that the most relevant folder will be `/Program Files (x86)/PRTG Network Monitor` in which we might find useful info such as installation logs, and maybe even credentials if we are super lucky.

 So far, we haven't found much...
-My guess is still with PRTG logs or sometthing similar.
-I will then explore PRTG folder for antything intesresting, and also common places we might have access to.
+My guess is still with PRTG logs or something similar.
+I will then explore PRTG folder for anything interesting, and also common places we might have access to.

 In order to make exploration more easier, I am using `FileZilla`.